bowosc/Basic-Forum/README.md

 Built with 100% Free-Range Flask Python! (and HTML and a bunch of python modules that don't use 100% flask or python. )

-This is just a fun little project that I had a good time putting together. (so, similar to everything on my account.)
+This is just a fun little project that I had a good time putting together.

 Feel free to comment any feedback!